kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 ## How to build an app with flutter-webOS plugins

-If you used flutter-webOS plulgins in your app, you need to configure the package dependencies in the `pubspec.yaml` under the app source folder.
+If you used flutter-webOS plulgins in your app, you need to specify the package dependencies in the `pubspec.yaml` under the app source folder.

 Refer to [Package dependencies](https://dart.dev/tools/pub/dependencies).